mrsargent/EA_FinalProject/README.md

 #### Step 3 - Validator Value Unlock
 User1 can now unlock the value.
-The validator will check if transaction has not passed the deadline, that both User1 and Company A signs the transaction and that Company A will be providing 1 LT for every 10 ADA the user spends (see loyalityvalidator.ak in project).
+The validator will check if transaction has not passed the deadline, that both User1 and Company A signs the transaction and that Company A will be providing 1 LT for every 10 ADA the user spends.
+In addition Company A will recieve the Ada that was spent (see loyalityvalidator.ak in project).

 ![image showing diagram](/img//step3/validator.jpg)